CSE-110-Spring-2022/Location-Mocking-Example/README.md

 this.useLocationService = getIntent().getBooleanExtra(EXTRA_USE_LOCATION_SERVICE, false);
 ```

-**Real location updates are disabled by default.
-Instead, the app will step through

 If the `EXTRA_USE_LOCATION_SERVICE` extra is set to `false`, then only mocked location updates will be shown, and
 location permissions will not be requested.
 This is appropriate for testing purposes.